timcrutchley/AWS-CLF/Docs/Section 05 - Elastic Load Balancing & Auto Scaling Groups/05 - Quiz 5 - ELB & ASG Quiz/Readme.md

 <details>
     <summary>
     What is the purpose of high availability in the cloud?
-      - Increased Scalability
+      - Increased Scalability<br>
-      - Application thriving even in case of disaster
+      - Application thriving even in case of disaster<br>
-      - Access on computers and smart phones
+      - Access on computers and smart phones<br>
-      - Handle greater loads by launching EC2 instances based on demand
+      - Handle greater loads by launching EC2 instances based on demand<br>
     </summary>
   Application thriving even in case of disaster.
 </details>